projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

 to install Clear Linux OS on a **SATA disk** and a **USB flash disk** prior the setup, as the two privileged VMs will mount the root filesystems via the SATA controller and the USB controller respectively.
+This tutorial is verified on a tagged ACRN v0.6.

 Build kernel and modules for partition mode UOS
 ***********************************************